thunderbird/pulumi/docs/patterns.rst

   subnet_id = vpc.resources.get('subnets')[0]

 Remember that this value will be a ``pulumi.Output`` , not a real subnet ID, not until Pulumi has applied the resource.
 For the most part, this is okay.
-You could pass that value into some other resource as an Output, and Pulumi will wait for a real value before proceeding.
+You could pass that value into some other resource as an Output, and Pulumi would wait for a real value before proceeding.

 .. code-block:: python

   subnet_id = vpc.resources.get('subnets')[0]
   instance_opts = resources.get('tb:ec2:SshableInstance', {}).get('my-instance')
+  if not instance_opts:
+    raise ValueError('my-instance not configured')

   instance = tb_pulumi.ec2.SshableInstance(
     name='my-instance',
     project=project,